AnvilM/tinybox/README.md

 - Vless
 - Shadowsocks

+## Supported transport

+- WebSocket
+- XHTTP (sing-box only)

+## Supported security

+- Reality
+- TLS

-> Other protocols will be added later.
+> Other protocols and transport will be added later.

 ## Supported Platforms